SeanSobey/JasmineProblemMatcher/README.md

 ## Usage

-You can enable this problem matcher by using its name "$jasmine-spec".
+You can enable this problem matcher by using its name "$jasmine".

 The following example shows how to add problem matchers to your project: